hackle/blog-rust/raw/geometric-beauty-of-code-design.md

 ![loop](https://s3.ap-southeast-2.amazonaws.com/hacklewayne.com/geometrical-beauty/loop.png)

 Changes of `p` (the index), combined with the current `state`, leads to changes to `state` itself.
+Loops are statement-based so we could put in the black bars as stop signs, but they are left out this time to keep it simple.

-This looks harmless enough at first sight, until we ask the question, what was the value of `state` in the second iteration?
+It looks harmless enough at first sight, until we ask the question, *what was the value of `state` in the second iteration?*

 Sure we can add code such as `if (p == 1) then log(state)`, or introduce more code to keep the audit trail; the point is, without special care, past `state` disappears (like tears in the rain - sorry I couldn't help it).

-For coding with immutability, loops are usually the first serious test.
-The answer is recursion, one form of it is as below,
+For coding with immutability, loops are usually the first serious road block.
+The expression-based answer is none other than recursion, often with pattern matching and induction. for our example,

 ```
 fun sum(numbers, state) {